[Updated October 13, 2022]

-Looking for something new to do for the Christmas holidays this year?
+Looking for something new to do for the 2022 Christmas holidays?

 It’s not difficult to understand why this tiny North Georgia mountain town is widely considered one of the best places to visit for Christmas.